dacbd/blog/content/posts/zero-to-prod-gke/index.md

 - Cloud Logging API `logging.googleapis.com`
 - Cloud Monitoring API `monitoring.googleapis.com`

-Most of the time you will see an error when you try to create a resource in if you haven't enable it already, but there are a few cases where its not clear.
+Most of the time you will see an error when you try to create a resource and haven't enabled it already, but there are a few cases where it's not clear.

 As an example, you can go through this whole tutorial and deployment, and have everything working but not be able to see any of your k8s container logs...
 Really strange right?
-You can configure all the logging resouces, even browse through other logs (ex: your load balancer) in the Log Explorer.
+You can configure all the logging resources, and even browse through other logs (ex: your load balancer) in the Log Explorer.
 All without actually enabling the logging API for your project.
-So if you don't see your logs in Log Explorer thats probably why.
+So if you don't see your logs in Log Explorer that's probably why.

 You can check what you have enabled with: `gcloud services list --enabled --project <your-project-name>`, there should be many more than are listed above.

 ## Terraform

-In the [git repo](https://github.com/dacbd/zero-to-prod-gke/tree/main/terraform) you can see the whole teraform setup together.
+In the [git repo](https://github.com/dacbd/zero-to-prod-gke/tree/main/terraform) you can see the whole terraform setup together.
 As we progress I will show the relevant parts as they come up.

-First we need to get the boiler plate out of the way, we define the providers with need:
+First, we need to get the boilerplate out of the way, we define the providers with need:
 ```hcl
 terraform {
   required_providers {